BTAA Committee and TEAM

 BTAA is run by a volunteer committee.
 Contact email@example.com for more information about the BTAA Committee.
 See our rules and constitution.

-The BTAA AGM on 14 September 2016 elected a new team, including an expanded committee.
+The BTAA AGM on 23 September 2017 elected the following to the committee.

 Catherine Hindson (Chair), Philip Steel (Vice Chair), Tricia Berman (Secretary), Pat Wynn (Treasurer), Susan Pitt (Assistant Secretary),

-Committee: Julia Robertson (QLD), Pam Hubner ( QLD), Sally Payne (NSW), Alice Parsons (NSW), Janet Micallef (VIC), Rigoula Roussakis (VIC), Mel Tempest (VIC), Mark Dalliston (ACT).
+Committee: Julia Robertson (QLD), Pam Hubner (QLD), Stephen Newman (NSW), Alice Parsons (NSW), Janet Micallef (VIC), Billy Wiliams (ACT)

 The public officer is an unelected position and remains Tricia Berman.